International backlash after Venezuela poll

 "We do not recognise this electoral process as valid... we have to have new elections in Venezuela," he said.

-Due to the opposition boycott, a win by Mrt Maduro had been widely expected.
+Due to the opposition boycott, a win by Mr Maduro had been widely expected.
 What observers were more interested in was to see how many Venezuelans would turn out to vote.

 The CNE said turnout would probably rise to 48%, still well below the figure in the 2013 presidential election, when almost 80% of eligible voters cast their ballots.